 3. Does a Nest Thermostat Have a Battery and How Long Will the Battery Last?

-Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, Nest's manufacturer, a Nest Thermostat battery should last several months.
-The Nest's battery is rechargable with a USB cable included with the thermostat.
+Nest thermostats get the power they need directly from your HVAC system, but they also include a rechargeable lithium-ion battery for backup power in case of an outage.
+According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+It can be recharged using a USB charger that comes with the Nest.

 4. How to Turn Off a Nest Thermostat

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is another solid choice.
-Off mode shuts down all your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting especially hot or cold.

 • Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.